Comic-Con-Museum/fan-forge-backend/README.md

         invalidate all of the passwords in the database, and the application intentionally does **not** attempt to detect changes to this property.

-*   A SQL database.
+*   A PostgreSQL database.

-    [PostgreSQL][postgres] is open-source and available for every major platform, and can be run locally, and is what the default properties are set up to expect.
+    [PostgreSQL][postgres] is open-source, fast, secure, available for every major platform, and can be run locally.
+There are plans to support other SQL dialects in the future, but for now, it's just PostgreSQL.

     You need to specify the SQL server to connect to, so set the following properties in `application.properties`: